 How is Variance Calculated?

-Your variance displays for each item as units, and can also display as ounces.
+Your variance displays for each item as units, and can also display as the item's unit of measurement (ml, oz, etc.).

 In the image below, based on the sales data and recipe mapping, we sold 32.14 units of Belvedere (750ml), and consumed 48.16 units (based on the inventory count and invoices)